BxCppDev/bxdecay0/README.rst

 The BxDecay0 library  can be built with an  optional companion library named ``BxDecay0_Geant4``.
-Of course Geant4 (>=10.6) must be installed and setup on your system to make  it work (former version may work but have not been tested).
+Of course Geant4 (>=10.6) must be installed and setup on your system to make  it work (former versions may work but have not been tested).
 This extension library proposes a *primary generator action* which wraps the BxDecay0 event generator.